• Disease Overview

 The different forms have similar symptoms, signs and disease courses except for the absence of sensory symptoms and signs in acute motor axonal neuropathy.
 They are distinguished by nerve conduction tests (see below).
 The treatments used and outcomes are also the same.

-The infections which trigger the autoimmune response include:
+The infections which trigger GBS include:

 • Bacteria